 towers and buildings of a city emerged from the liquefying ice.

-was gaining strength; once: if anybody had asked him, he would
+Stewart was gaining strength; once: if anybody had asked him, he would

 have said spending weeks in bed would be real luxury; he was realizing it

 wasn't.
 His muscles felt limp, each breath was taken with effort and he

 was sure he could feel: he definitely could hear, the blood rushing around

 his body, sending his heart into overdrive.
 Why hadn't the doctors warned

 him; he remembered they had, but the knowledge and the experience were two

 "Forgetting where I am?"
 He said, slightly embarrassed.

 one of the handrails that ran around the cabin.
 He looked as if he was ready

 to go on a twenty K run; damn him for being so with it.
-Everybody
+Everybody was up

-drawing their attention.
+their attention.
 She was beside Clive's cot.
 They all looked at her.
 "I

-can't get him to respond?" she said
+can't get him to respond?" she said anxiously.

 "His blankets cold?" said Helen as she looked up and around the